 Payable (Interface) and Staff (Abstract)

-Abstraction is a process of hiding the implementation details from the user. Оnly the functionality will be provided to the user.
-In Java, abstraction is achieved using abstract classes and interfaces.
+Abstraction is a process of hiding the implementation details from the user, and showing only the essential things to the user.
+In Java, you can achieve abstraction in two ways: abstract classes and interfaces.

 More in Abstraction in Java.